Determination of the spin and parity of all-charm tetraquarks: Methods

 where $ \mathcal{P}_k(m_{4\PGm})$ represents the probability density function of the invariant mass $m_{4\PGm}$, which is independent of the hypotheses being tested.
 The probability density $T_{ijk}$ is a normalized function of $\mathcal{D}_{ij}$ given a specific value of $m_{4\PGm}$, obtained from simulation and including systematic variations through alternative distributions, as described below.
 We assume the same quantum numbers and couplings for all signal resonances, enabling the use of a shared $T_{ijk}$ for parameterizing the signal.

 To distinguish between alternative models, the test statistic $q=-2{\ln(\mathcal{L}_{J_j^P}/\mathcal{L}_{J_i^P})}$ is defined using the ratio of signal plus background likelihoods for the two signal hypotheses.
-The likelihood is maximized with respect to the nuisance parameters which include the yields of signal and background (bkg) processes and constrained parameters describing the systematic uncertainties.
+The likelihood is maximized with respect to the nuisance parameters, which include the yields of signal and background (bkg) processes and constrained parameters describing the systematic uncertainties.
 To quantify the consistency of the observed test statistic $q_\text{obs}$ with the model $J_i^P$, the probability $p = P( q \leq q_\text{obs} \, | \, J_i^P +\text{bkg} )$ is determined under the signal-plus-background hypothesis using pseudoexperiments.
 This probability is then translated into a $Z$-score, representing the number of standard deviations via the one-sided Gaussian tail integral.
-The consistency of the observed data with the alternative signal hypothesis ($J_j^P$) is assessed from $P( q \geq q_\text{obs} \, | \, J_j^P + \text{bkg} )$.
-The sign is positive if the tail extends away or negative if it extends towards the median of the other hypothesis.
-The \CLs~criterion~\cite{Junk:1999kv,0954-3899-28-10-313}, defined as $\CLs = { P( q \geq q_\text{obs} \, | \, J_j^P + \text{bkg} ) }$ / ${ P( q \geq q_\text{obs} \, | \, J_i^P + \text{bkg} ) } < \alpha,$ is used for the final inference of whether a particular alternative hypothesis $J_j^P$ is excluded or not with respect to a reference hypothesis $J_i^P$ at a given confidence level $(1 -\alpha)$.
-Figure~\ref{fig:Dij} (right) shows example $q$ distributions for the $2_m^{+}$ and $0^{-}$ models, obtained from repeated pseudoexperiments simulating the expected experimental outcome.

-The results encompass systematic variations in the parameterization of both signal and background models.
-The yields of the signal and each of the background processes are treated as free parameters, to be fully determined by the fit to the data.
-Further variations are categorized into two groups: variations in mass shapes and variations in discriminants, applied to both signal and background components.

-The study of systematic variations in mass shapes was detailed in Ref.~\cite{CMS:2023owd}, which includes resonance parameterization, resolution, and efficiency for signal components, as well as different models for background components.
-All these variations in mass shapes were incorporated into the two-dimensional analysis presented here through the variation of $\mathcal{P}_k(m_{4\PGm})$ in Eq.~(\ref{eq:pdf_2D}).
-Therefore, all uncertainties associated with the parameterization of the $m_{4\PGm}$ spectrum as detailed in Ref.~\cite{CMS:2023owd} are included in the analysis.

-One of the uncertainties arises from the unknown angular distributions of the background contribution near the kinematic threshold~\cite{CMS:2023owd}.
-The angular parameterization of this contribution is assumed to follow that of the SPS background model.
-However, it is allowed to vary freely to match either of the signal model parameterizations or any combination of the three scenarios, providing maximal flexibility.
-This approach is intended to accommodate a broad range of hypotheses for the threshold contribution, including possible variations of the SPS background and potential resonance excitations.